Optical response of Luttinger semimetals in the normal and superconducting states: Optical response functions

 The advantage of studying $\sigma_{\rm L,T}(\omega,p)$ over $\sigma_{ij}(\omega,\textbf{p})$ lies in the fact that the L and T components are scalar functions of $p=|\textbf{p}|$, and so the limit $p\to 0$ is defined unambiguously.

 The experiments we attempt to quantify with our analysis are such that the spatial inhomogeneity of the external probe fields is irrelevant so that setting $\textbf{p}=0$ is a valid approximation.
-It may seem natural that in this limit the distinction between L and T components is meaningless, but their definition through Eq. (\ref{opt3}) is problematic in the absence of $\textbf{p}$.
-To see that our lead is correct though, notice first that Eq. (\ref{opt2b}) is perfectly well-defined even for $\textbf{p}=0$ and so serves as a definition of $\sigma_{ij}(\omega,\textbf{0})$.
-The tensorial character of this quantity is necessarily trivial:
+In this limit, the distinction between L and T components is meaningless and Eq. (\ref{opt2b}) provides a definition of $\sigma_{ij}(\omega,\textbf{0})$ that does not require referencing to an external momentum.
+The tensorial character of this quantity is necessarily trivial and so

-On the other hand, setting $\textbf{p}=0$ implies that any spatial dependence of the electric field is unimportant, but in practice it will not be strictly zero.
+which defines the homogeneous conductivity $\sigma(\omega)$.
+This quantity also coincides with the $\textbf{p}\to \textbf{0}$ limit of the L and T contributions when the limit is taken for $\omega>0$, as generally the limits $p\to 0$ and $\omega\to 0$ do not commute.
+In fact, although any spatial dependence of the electric field is unimportant, in practice it will not be strictly zero.
 We can then perform the limit $\textbf{p}\to 0$ in Eq. (\ref{opt3}) explicitly by assuming (without loss of generality) that the strongest spatial inhomogeneity of $\textbf{p}$ is in the z-direction, hence $\textbf{p}\approx (0,0,p)^{\rm T}$.
 Then, by computing the individual components $\sigma_{ij}(\omega,\textbf{p})$ in the limit $p\to 0$ and comparing to Eq. (\ref{opt6}) we deduce that

-We assume here that $\omega$ is nonzero, as generally the limits $p\to 0$ and $\omega\to 0$ do not commute.
 Equations (\ref{opt7a}) and (\ref{opt7}) allow us to conveniently discuss the optical response of materials in terms of a single frequency-dependent function.

 In order to facilitate the comparison with experiment we employ SI units here with $\eps_0=8.854 \times 10^{-12} \text{F}\ \text{m}^{-1}$ and electric charge $e=1.602 \times 10^{-19} \text{C}$.
 For computing the response functions from the underlying microscopic model, as it is presented in the appendices, we conveniently use Gauss units.
 The corresponding electric charge in Gauss units will be denoted by an overbar, and is given by $\bar{e}=1.519 \times 10^{-14} \text{m}^{3/2} \text{kg}^{1/2}\text{s}^{-1}$.
 Both quantities are related by